cloudposse/terraform-aws-components/README.md

 In this repo you'll find real-world examples of how we've implemented various common patterns using our [terraform modules](https://cpco.io/terraform-modules) for our customers.

-The component catalog captures the business logic, opinions, best practices and non-functional requirements.
+The [component library](https://docs.cloudposse.com/components/) captures the business logic, opinions, best practices and non-functional requirements.

-It's from this catalog that other developers in your organization will pick and choose from anytime they need to deploy some new capability.
+It's from this library that other developers in your organization will pick and choose from anytime they need to deploy some new capability.

 These components make a lot of assumptions about how we've configured our environments.
 That said, they can still serve as an excellent reference for others.